 Are You a Carer?
 Do you look after someone who is dependant on you?

-If you are a Carer, please let us know - we may be able to help you or you may like to contact Carer Support Wiltshire on 0800 181 4118 or through www.carersupportwiltshire.co.uk.
+If you are a Carer, please let us know so we can add you to our Carers' Register.
+We will try to help you or you may like to contact Carer Support Wiltshire on 0800 181 4118 or through www.carersupportwiltshire.co.uk

 Carer Support Wiltshire offer specialist support workers who provide confidential information and advice about caring matters and one to one support.